cgoulart35/GBot-Docs/README.md

 #### <ins>Mini-Games</ins>
 - Random Storm mini-games where you guess or bet on a random number from 1-200 to win GCoin.
   - In addtion to enabling Storms functionality, a channel must be configured for incoming Storms for the mini-game work.
+- 'Who Dis?' mini-games where you guess a random user in the server you are anonymously paired with to win GCoin.
+  - In addtion to enabling 'Who Dis?' functionality, a role must be configured for GBot to know which users are opted into 'Who Dis?'.
 - Mini-games that reward users with GCoin require GCoin functionality to be enabled.

 #### <ins>Music Bot</ins>